 Since 2020 they have extended their partnership with US esports team FaZe Clan focusing on creating a long-term brand partnership and investing in content creation by creating a purpose-built G Fuel studio in the FaZe Clan house.
 As part of their broader brand awareness campaign, the brand has developed a dedicated drink called ‘FaZeberry’ for the team.
 Collaborating on a custom drink for the team solidified G Fuel’s place in the gaming world, and helped to bridge the two industries together in one unique product.

 The brand has also created strong individual partnerships with esports players by activating them as brand ambassadors.
 The brand focuses on creating products and experiences that help gaming stars connect with their fans.
 G Fuel has worked with their ambassadors to create individual custom drinks, such as ‘Tropical Rain’ which was made for the team’s top player Nord ‘Faze Rain’ Shat.
 These kinds of product collaborations show that partnerships work well when brands aren’t afraid to let go of creative control and work with influencers to make something truly unique that’s exciting for their community.

-Food and beverage brands have demonstrated how non-gaming brands should approach marketing in the gaming arena.
+Food and drink brands have demonstrated how non-gaming brands should approach marketing in the gaming arena.
 We’ve seen how brands can create successful partnerships by offering something unique to gaming audiences through giveaways or innovative product collections.
 These top examples also show how brands can scale their brand awareness efforts with Twitch influencer campaigns and esports sponsorships.
 Non-gaming brands should take inspiration from this blueprint to collaborate with gaming brands.

 If you’d like to speak to a specialist about leveraging gaming influencers as part of your marketing strategy, we’d love to share our expertise with you.